 IFAW (International Fund for Animal Welfare) has rushed emergency aid to several local animal partner shelters, including Shelter Pif in Donetsk and Holivka Shelter in Gorlovka.
 Holivka Shelter reports their facility was damaged and one dog killed after a shell hit their premises.
 IFAW has placed trained responders on standby to deploy and assist local and regional partners at short notice.

 “Animals are often the forgotten victims of conflict and war.
 Many animal shelters, sanctuaries and individual guardians refuse to evacuate and leave their animals behind.
 This places them all in immediate danger.
 It is our job to focus on the animals in times like this because we know that by helping the animals, we are also helping people,” said Shannon Walajtys, Director for Disaster Response & Risk Reduction at IFAW.

-IFAW has also sent an emergency grant to partner World Central Kitchen, an organisation serving meals to residents and first responders in Ukraine.
-The organisation also has teams at eight border crossings in Poland and are onsite in Romania and Moldova.
+IFAW has also sent an emergency grant to partner World Central Kitchen, an organization serving meals to residents and first responders in Ukraine.
+The organization also has teams at eight border crossings in Poland and are onsite in Romania and Moldova.
 They intend to expand relief efforts to Slovakia and Hungary.

 In addition to providing emergency aid, IFAW launched a resource page for people and their pets fleeing the violence.
 The page maintains a list of countries who will waive entry requirements for those evacuating with their pets.